ello-anish/BooleanRhapsody/README.md

 ## 🚀 Project Description

-Boolean Rhapsody is a modern, feature-rich graphing calculator built with a unique architecture.
+This project shows a modern, feature-rich graphing calculator built with a unique architecture.
 It combines a robust Java desktop application front-end with a dynamic and interactive user interface powered by React.

 The core of the application is a Java Swing window that embeds a JavaFX WebView component.
 This WebView acts as a mini-browser, rendering a sophisticated calculator UI built as a standalone React web application.
 This hybrid approach allows for the creation of a native desktop experience with the power and flexibility of modern web development tools.